 mechanism_forImport File

 The mechanism_forImport (or mech4import) file contains the mapping of SPECIATE species to chemical mechanism specific gas-phase species.
 For example, SPECIES_ID 598 in SPECIATE is n-decane and is mapped to 10 PAR (paraffins) in CB6.
 All mapping is molar-based, one species may be mapped to a single model species or several, and there is often little to no overlap in the mapping between chemical mechanisms.
-The contents of this file can be generated using the mechanism-specific mapping scripts (see Section 3), is comma delimited, and composed of four columns: Mechanism, SPECIES_ID, Species, and Moles.
+The contents of this file can be generated using the mechanism-specific mapping scripts (see Section 3), is comma delimited, and is composed of four columns: Mechanism, SPECIES_ID, Species, and Moles.